Correct as of September 2013

-If a GP is concerned that they may be (or have been) criticised in the context of a coroner’s inquest then they should contact MPS at the earliest possible opportunity in order that they can be advised as to the appropriate steps to take.
+If a doctor is concerned that they may be (or have been) criticised in the context of a coroner's inquest (including in a Regulation 28 report – see section headed "Prevention of future deaths") then they should contact MPS at the earliest opportunity to seek advice about the appropriate steps to take.

 You must be honest and trustworthy when giving evidence.
 Make sure that any evidence you give or documents you write, or sign, are not false or misleading.
 You should recognise and work within the limits of your competence, and abide by this guidance even when giving evidence in non-medical scenarios.